Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Sample Approximation and Reformulation

 \subsection{Sampled Channel Normalization}

-To facilitate the reformulation of the sample approximation of problems \eqref{cMSP1} and \eqref{cMSP2} and the development of {efficient algorithms}, we normalize the sampled channel parameters. {To this aim, we use} to denote the normalized noise vector of link $k$.
+To facilitate the reformulation of the sample approximation of problem \eqref{cMSP} and the development of {efficient algorithms}, we normalize the sampled channel parameters. {To this end, we use} to denote the normalized noise vector of link $k$.
 Define and Notice that the entries of the $k$-th column of $\bA_k$ are one, and all the other entries are nonpositive.
-This special structure of $\bA_k~(k\in\K)$ will play an important role in the reformulation of the sample approximation problem.
-Furthermore, we let and
+This special structure of $\bA_k~(k\in\K)$ will play an important role in the following algorithm design.
+Furthermore, we let